openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
-The Credential request therefore allows to convey a binding materiall.
+The Credential request therefore allows to convey a binding material.
 Multiple binding material formats are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
 * A mechanism for the Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple Credentials of same or different type.
 See (#token-response) and (#credential-response).